Soreine/draft-js-diff/README.md

 // Create strategies for the editor containing the new text var newTextStrategies = DraftDiff.diffDecoratorStrategies(diffs, true, blockMap2);

-newTextStrategy.getEqualStrategy() // Function that works as strategy to decorate unchanged spans of text newTextStrategy.getInsertStrategy() // Function that works as strategy to decorate inserted spans of text newTextStrategy.getDeleteStrategy() // Function that works as strategy to decorate deleted spans of text
+// 3 functions that works as strategy to decorate spans of text that were... newTextStrategies.getEqualStrategy() // ... unchanged newTextStrategies.getInsertStrategy() // ... inserted
+newTextStrategies.getDeleteStrategy() // ... deleted
 ```

 #### Creating decorators